Signs of Dilaudid Abuse

 Intervention and Next Steps

 Some people addicted to Dilaudid don’t realize they have a problem.
-They often think they are in control, especially if they are following a prescription.
+They often think they are in control, especially if they have a prescription.

 Friends and family may feel frustrated by their loved one’s Dilaudid addiction.
 Staging an intervention is one way family members can take control of the situation.